mpchadwick/imagining-a-world-without-caching/README.md

 Really?

-Performance is about making something fast and caching is a tried and true strategy for doing just that.
-In this talk we explore all the layers of caching that are at play between the time you press enter in your browser's address bar and the browser renders a response from a Magento application, and imagines a world where no caching was involved.
+From browser caching, to full page caching, to code caching, this talk explores the many types of caching that are involved in serving a web page to a user's browser and asks the question...
+"What would the world be like, without any caching?"